splynx/docs/files/en/networking/routers_settings/mikrotik_live_bandwidth/mikrotik_live_bandwidth.md

 1. Radius authorization required;
 2. API should be configured and enabled for the router;
 3. NAS Type supported - Mikrotik only;
-4. Mikrotik RouterOS should be updated to a version newer than 6.43.
+4. Mikrotik RouterOS should be updated to a version newer than 6.43;
+5. PPP connection.
+DHCP leases are not acceptable.

 ![Routers](routers_list.png)